EliotTexK/MegaMiner2025/README.md

 - The two AI Agents - these are Python files written by competitors.
 These are meant to be run by the Backend as sub-processes.
 Each turn, they receive game state from the backend and send back controls ( AI Actions ) for that turn.

 ## How To Run The Visualizer
 Go to the Visualizer folder/directory where you put the executable.
 Then, double-click it, or run it using the command-line.
 Click the "Play Game" button.
 From there, select a map and your AI agents.
 The Visualizer also allows the game to be playable by humans, and you can select that option.
-When you're ready to start, press "Go".
+When you're ready to start, click the "Fight" button.

 ## How To Run The Backend ( No Visualizer )
 Change directories to `backend`.
 Run the following command: